smogon/pokemon-showdown/mods/gennext/README.md

 - Gluttony allows a Pokémon to use a Berry twice

+- Heatproof now grants the user immunity to Fire and burns

 - Guts, Quick Feet, and Toxic Boost take half damage from poisoning

 - Guts, Quick Feet, and Flare Boost take half damage from burns